Special Services and Opportunities

-Located in the Halladay Student Services building, Student Rights & Responsibilities works to educate the campus community regarding standards for student conduct and to foster a community of civility, integrity, dignity, respect for others and appreciation for diversity.
+Located in the Halladay Student Services building, Suite 201, Student Rights & Responsibilities fosters learning and personal accountability by educating the University community on behaviors that promote civility and ethical standards.
 The office addresses behavioral misconduct, provides a resource for students concerning their rights and responsibilities and provides assistance to faculty, staff and students regarding student conduct matters.
 The Behavioral Intervention Team (BIT) is an advisory group to the Dean of Students that is focused on students of concern and students in crisis.
 The focus of BIT is to focus on prevention and timely intervention before a crisis arises.
 The office addresses issues of both undergraduate and graduate student populations.
 903-886-5195.

 Student Health Services